 Slip and fall cases can be difficult to prove, subject to the availability of evidence.
 Depending on the case, it can take the thorough evaluation and diligence of a knowledgeable Georgia personal injury attorney to connect the dots and link a negligent party's conduct to your injuries.
 Slip and fall cases are stronger when there is documentation that an incident and injury actually occurred.
 For example, if there are store security cameras and eyewitnesses to verify that a slip and fall happened and the injury resulted because of dangerous conditions on the premises, then the case has a greater likelihood of success.
 Our Macon slip and fall attorneys are knowledgeable about Georgia’s premises liability laws as well as what is required to prove liability in these types of cases.
 Moreover, our attorneys, in the appropriate cases, interview witnesses, photograph accident scenes, and notify businesses to preserve important evidence.

-Statute of Limitations for Slip and Fall Claims i Macon, Georgia
+Statute of Limitations for Slip and Fall Claims in Macon, Georgia

 It is always important to remember that there are strict time limits placed on the ability to collect compensation in a personal injury case.
 In Georgia, an injured individual is generally required to file their claim within two years of the of the incident, but statutes of limitation vary by state.
 Moreover, in Georgia, cases against the government or municipalities involve other deadlines.
 Failing to file within the statute of limitation can prevent a person with an otherwise legitimate claim from being able to seek compensation for their injuries.
 There are also other factors involving deadlines that can affect your claim, such as filing timely claims with insurance companies and preserving important evidence and witness testimony.
 If you have sustained injury in slip and fall incident in or near Macon, Georgia, contact Montlick & Associates to discuss your claim with an experienced personal injury attorney to learn about your legal rights as well as what steps can be taken to protect those rights.

 If you have been injured in any type of incident caused by someone else's negligence, contact Montlick & Associates today for your free consultation.
-Montlick & Associates has been representing those who suffer serious injuries throughout all of Georgia and in the Southeast for over thirty-three years, including but not limited to Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.
-Our personal injury lawyers have been representing those who suffer serious injuries throughout all of Georgia and the Southeast for over thirty-three years.
+Montlick & Associates has been representing those who suffer serious injuries throughout all of Georgia and in the Southeast for over 38 years, including but not limited to Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.

 No matter where you are located our attorneys are just a phone call away, and we will even come to you.
 Call us 24 hours a day/7 days a week for your Free Consultation at 1-800-LAW-NEED (1-800-529-6333).
 You can also visit us online at www.montlick.com and use our Free Case Evaluation Form or 24-hour Live Online Chat.